Kubernetes CSI Driver#

 cunofsCSIimage.name

-Specifies the cunoFS csi docker image.
-Only useful to change if self-hosting the docker image
+Specifies the cunoFS CSI docker image.
+Only useful to change if self-hosting the docker image under a different name (Note: do not include the version here).

 cunofsLicense.license